schollz/miti/README.md

 - Control one/many MIDI devices simultaneously
 - Sequence single notes or chords, at any subdivision
 - Low latency (typically ~2 ms between metronome pulse and emitting note)
+- Low jitter (depends on instrument, but usually 0-2 ms for modern instruments)
 - Edit sequence in realtime
 - Write sequences in human-readable text